alexWaligorski/alexWaligorski/README.md

 For years I have been encouraging kids and adults to take up programming by running [festivals](https://nodeforum.org/) and [workshops](https://www.digitale-welten.org/) for creative coding.
 **Now it's my turn to be brave!**

- ✏️ I am currently trainee at a web development bootcamp

- 💬 Ask me about free online coding courses, digital art and dog behavior
+ ✏️ I have currently graduated from Neue Fische Web Development Bootcamp 🙋‍♀️ ...and now I am ready to start on my new path as Junior Web Developer 💬 Ask me about free online coding courses, digital art and dog behavior

 ## My techstack (...in the making)